kconnour/pyRT_DISORT/docs/_sources/rst/users-guide/eos.rst.txt

 The eos module
 ==============
-Let's now turn out attention to creating the atmospheric model.
+Let's now turn our attention to creating the atmospheric model.
 This will be a multi-step process that will span several modules, but we can start by just defining the boundaries we'd like to use in the model, along with equation of state variables.